geogardenclub/geogardenclub_ai_playground/README.md

 ## Structure

 Once the app was working, I refactored the single main.dart file into a set of files in order to more clearly indicate its structure.
-The top-level files are:
+The main.dart file invokes FirebaseVertexAiExample to kick things off.

-* main.dart:  Runs FirebaseVertexAiExample.
+The two top-level classes are:

-* FirebaseVertexAiExample.dart: Creates a MaterialApp that displays a ChatScreen.
+* FirebaseVertexAiExample: Creates a MaterialApp that displays a ChatScreen.
-* ChatScreen: Takes a prompt from the user,passes it to the AI model, and displays the response.
+* ChatScreen: Selects and initializes a Gemini AI model.
+Then displays a screen that processes a "command" invoked the user.
+Each command gathers some data, passes the data to the Gemini model, and displays the data and the response.

-ChatScreen is implemented using the following components:
+ChatScreen is implemented using the following classes:
-* MessageWidget: Displays the prompt from the user and the results from the AI in the ChatWidget window.
+* MessageWidget: Displays a single command from the user and the results from the AI in the ChatWidget window to that prompt.
-* ExchangeRateTool: A mockup of an external API that returns exchange rates, packaged as a Gemini "tool".
+* GeneratedContent: A Widget displaying the sequence of commands and responses as a list of MessageWidgets.

-## Usage
+At the bottom of the ChatScreen is a row of "commands" that enable the user to interact with the Gemini model in various ways.
+These commands are located in the commands/ subdirectory:

-Once the app is running, you can play around with the five behaviors implemented in the sample app, each represented by an icon at the bottom of the screen:
+* ExchangeRateCommand (Sigma icon): Illustrates how to define and invoke a Gemini "function call".
+In this case, the command implements a fake API to an exchange rate application.
+Pressing the icon generates a fake user prompt and call to the API which is processed by the Gemini model and whose response is printed.

-1. Type a text prompt and hit return (or press the final "Send" icon).
-This will send the text to the AI and show both your prompt and the AI's response in the screen.
-Note that you can have follow-on conversations; it remembers the state of the conversation.
+* TextFieldCommand (Text field): The user can enter any text into the field and press return (or the Send icon).
+The prompt is sent to the Gemini model and this prompt as well as the response is printed.
-2. The "#" icon.
-Pressing this icon shows how to find out the number of tokens and billable characters for a prompt.
-The prompt is hard-wired in the code.
+* TokenCountCommand (hashtag icon): Pressing this icon illustrates how to obtain the token count and billable characters associated with a prompt.
+This information is printed to the console.
-3. The "Sigma" icon.
-Pressing this icon invokes the ExchangeRateTool with a hard-wired prompt.
-The AI's response (but not the prompt) is displayed in the screen.
+* ImageQueryCommand (image icon): Pressing this icon sends a hardcoded image to the Gemini model, along with the text provided by the user in the TextField.
+You can edit the image to be sent by editing the code in the ImageQueryCommand class.
-4. The "Image" icon.
-Pressing this icon (along with your supplied text prompt) sends two pictures (hard-wired) plus your prompt to the AI and provides the response by the AI.
-The pictures are of a cat and a plate of food.
-So, you could provide a prompt like "What is this cat?" or "What is that food?" and the AI will provide a response based on your prompt and the images.
+* StorageQueryCommand (folder icon): This works just like the ImageQueryCommand, except that rather than sending an image (encoded as a byte stream) to the Gemini Model, the command instead sends the URI to a Google Storage file along with the text provided by the user.
+This URI is hardcoded in the StorageQueryCommand file.
-5. The "Folder" icon.
-Pressing this icon (along with your supplied text prompt) sends the prompt and a URI to a GGC Firebase Storage file to the AI.
-Currently, the file URI is hardcoded as: gs://ggc-app-2de7b.appspot.com/chapter-001/chapter-001.jpg.You can provide a prompt like "What is in this picture?" and the AI will return a text summary of the contents of the picture.  *Note: to make this example work, I had to provide public read-only access to the GGC Firebase Storage using its Rules.
-We should revoke public access once we no longer need to experiment with this app which does not include authentication.*
+* TextSendCommand (send icon): Sends the text in the TextField.
+Equivalent to pressing "return" in the TextField.
+Both the text and the Gemini model's response are printed.